verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-mysql.md

 mysql-router-757595f6c5-pdgxj   1/2     CrashLoopBackOff   0          109m
 ```

-The Verrazzano platform operator repairs this issue by deleting the pod that is in the `CrashLoopBackOff` state.
+You can repair this issue by deleting the pod that is in the `CrashLoopBackOff` state.
 ```
 $ kubectl delete pod -n keycloak mysql-router-757595f6c5-pdgxj
 ```